© Copyright Cary Ravitz 2006, 2015, 2017

 Diagonal progressions - In general, dances that progress with a diagonal right and left through or 1/2 hey are double progression - you interact with a couple in the diagonal figure and then go on to a new couple for the next cycle.
 For these dances if there is no-one to do the diagonal figure, you stay in place.

-Dances that progress with a forward to the left and straight back are single progression.
-For these dances, everyone dances the progression figure and it takes you in or out of the dance.
+Dances that progress with a forward to the left and straight back (also known as slice) are single progression.
+Everyone dances the figure and it may take you in or out of the dance.

 Fun for Everyone - A dance should be fun for everyone.
 You should not put any of the dancers in uncomfortable situations.